Nuggets vs. Timberwolves Injury Report Today - April 21

 Watch Nuggets vs. Timberwolves with Fubo!

-These teams match up for the second straight game after the Nuggets beat the Timberwolves 122-113 on Wednesday.
-Jamal Murray led the way with a team-leading 40 points in the victory for the Nuggets, while Anthony Edwards scored 41 points in the loss for the Timberwolves.
+These squads match up for the second straight game after the Nuggets defeated the Timberwolves 122-113 on Wednesday.
+Jamal Murray topped the Nuggets with 40 points, while Anthony Edwards scored 41 for the Timberwolves.

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.